-The new guidelines give a central role to the Indian Ethics Committees.
+The guidelines give a central role to the Indian Ethics Committees.
 They are entrusted with full legitimacy and power to require that the ethics principles articulated in the guidelines are translated into procedures and practices.
 The ECs are the gatekeepers for the concrete measures that will be taken by researchers and sponsors to protect the research participants, their communities, and (in case of international projects) the local researchers.
 Importantly, the ECs can and should give due consideration to cultural and local sensitivities, and set extra requirements when needed.
-When it comes to benefit sharing, the ECs can and should check if a research protocol is giving due consideration to the best possible measures for sharing benefits with the research participants, the research community (e.g. in terms of improved access to food, healthcare, clothing and shelter, compensation for lost income, access to the findings of the research…), and the local researchers (e.g. in terms of opportunities for training, building research skills and networks, gaining decision-making power in international research…).
+When it comes to benefit sharing (maximization of benefit), the ECs can and should check if a research protocol is giving due consideration to the best possible measures for sharing benefits with the research participants, the research community (e.g. in terms of improved access to food, healthcare, clothing and shelter, compensation for lost income, access to the findings of the research…), and the local researchers (e.g. in terms of opportunities for training, building research skills and networks, gaining decision-making power in international research…).
 This is very important, since guidelines, checklists and templates from most ECs and Institutional Review Boards (IRBs) do not include “benefit sharing” among the issues to be checked/reviewed (20, 21).
 This may result in insufficient protection of communities that host medical research programs, and can in a worst-case (but not unlikely) scenario favor conditions for exploitation of socially disadvantage groups, as it has been largely reported in biomedical and bioethics literature (22-26), including cases from India (27-29).

-A possible drawback of the enhanced role given to ECs, is that the language used in the guidelines is often quite noncommittal: wording such as “could be considered” and “may be offered” suggest that the next proposition is open, and not mandatory.
-Consequently, the ECs may be left with the choice to act upon benefit sharing measures, or not to act, in a discretionary manner.
+Unfortunately, there is a serious drawback to the enhanced role given to ECs, i.e. the language used in the guidelines is often quite noncommittal: frequently used wording such as “could be considered” and “may be offered” suggest that the next proposition is open, and not mandatory.
+Consequently, the ECs may be left with the choice to act upon benefit sharing measures, or not to act, in a very discretionary manner.
 In addition, a thorough assessment of the adequacy of benefit sharing measures is per se a complex issue, which depends on the nature of the research, on the needs and vulnerabilities of the concerned community, and on the characteristics of the research sponsor.
 Not all the ECs and EC members will be necessarily aware of the ethical relevance of such issue, nor will they be ready for this additional task.
-Specific training and sensitization activities may be needed to successfully translate this important ethics requirement into routine review practices (in line with the statement in 3.8.3 that “researchers and EC members should be trained to understand and recognize ethical perspectives that reflect India’s best interests”).
+Specific training and sensitization activities may be needed to successfully translate this important ethics requirement into routine review practices.

 This is especially (but not only) important in collaborative research: research protocols will most likely undergo ethics review also in the country of the sponsor, where the concerned EC will not necessarily focus on benefit sharing measures.
 The guidelines explicitly state that “a mechanism for communication between the ECs of different participating centres should be established” and that “in case of any conflict, the decision of the local EC based on relevant facts/guidelines/law of the land shall prevail” (3.8.2).
 Therefore, when it comes to benefit sharing (“maximization of benefit”), it is especially relevant that the Indian ECs are able to take on their role of gatekeeper, and when needed also inform and educate their peers abroad.